thomaspinckney3/cs4501/Project4.md

    ...
 ```

-You then just need to prepent ```@login_required``` to each view that needs authentication.
+You then just need to prepend ```@login_required``` to each view that needs authentication.
 Come to the office
 hours if you want to know more about decorators.

 #### Slightly advanced Django forms ####
-Django ModelForms provides reasonably well predifined behavior in a majority of use cases.
+Django ModelForms provide nice predifined behaviors in a majority of use cases.
-There are some cases when you want to customize the default form.
-In this case, you probably
+However, there are some cases in which you want to customize the default hehaviors.
+In these cases, you probably
-want to look into overriding <field>_clean() method which can provide additional customized checks for a
+want to look into overriding <field>_clean() method which provides additional customized checks for a
-model field (eg. if the email is a uva email) and overriding is_valid() method which provide addition customized
+model field (eg. if the email is a uva email) and overriding is_valid() method which provides addition customized
-for the model as a whole.
-You can also do thing like append customized error messages to a field and render that
+checks for a model as a whole.
+You can also do things like append customized error messages to a field and render that
 message when the form does not validate.
-Come to office hours if you want to know more about django forms.
+Come to the office hours if you want to know more about django forms.

 What to turn in